 Border Information: Exit India at Jaigaon, enter Bhutan at Phuntsholing.

 This morning we will drive in locally-chartered jeeps from Darjeeling to the Bhutanese border at Phuntsholing, where our local Bhutanese guide will be waiting to receive us at the border gate.
-Your tour leader will collect all the group's passports to get the visa process underway in order to save time in the morning.
+This afternoon we will walk down to Bhutanese immigration to get the visa process underway in order to save time in the morning.

 In Phuntsholing we will stay in a local hotel.